kkwsb/project007-contentful-theme-simple/README.md

 # ✨ Quick Start Gatsby Contentful Theme ✨

-This Stackbit's "Quick Start" theme, built with [Gatsby](https://gatsbyjs.com) and powered by [Contentful](https://www.contentful.com).
+Welcome to Stackbit's "Quick Start" theme, built with [Gatsby](https://gatsbyjs.com) and powered by [Contentful](https://www.contentful.com).

 Quick Start is a concise, componentized theme for developer education.
 We you to learn by changing it.
 The only "magic files" that you might not find in a typical theme are: